Statistical testing of random number generators and their improvement using randomness extraction: Statistical Testing of Different RNGs

-In \Cref{table:min-ent-est}, the NIST min-entropy estimator per byte is the average observed per-byte min-entropy calculated by the NIST min-entropy estimator tool and $\overline{\mathsf{est}}$ is the per-bit average.
-The sample standard deviation, $\sigma$, describes how much the different test results fluctuated, which we calculate using the expression \Cref{eq:sigma} and $\alpha$ is a lower bound (with probability at-least $1-2^{-32}$) on the per-bit min entropy for any test sample.
-Details of this derivation can be found in \Cref{app:min-ent-bound}\@.\\
+In Table~\ref{table:min-ent-est}, the~NIST min-entropy estimator per byte is the average observed per-byte min-entropy calculated by the NIST min-entropy estimator tool, while $\overline{\mathsf{est}}$ is the per-bit average.
+The sample standard deviation, $\sigma$, reflects the variability in the different test results calculated using \Cref{eq:sigma}, and~$\alpha$ is a lower bound (with probability of at least $1-2^{-32}$) on the per-bit min entropy for any test sample.
+Details of this derivation can be found in \Cref{app:min-ent-bound}.

-The estimated min-entropy per bit for the IDQ Quantis device was the largest (0.895)\@.
-In terms of sample standard deviation, the 32-bit LFSR was by far the highest, which indicates the observed min-entropy estimators for different samples fluctuated the most.
-NIST recommends that a good RNG should have a of min-entropy per bit of at least $1-2^{-32}$ \cite{buller2022discussion}, which is much larger than the values we observe from using their min-entropy estimator tool.
-That being said, results suggest that some estimator tests provide significant underestimates \cite{zhu2017analysis}, which could explain the large disparity between the estimated results and the recommendation of NIST -- but underestimates are not a problem in our case.
+The IDQ Quantis device had the highest estimated min-entropy per bit, with~a value of 0.895, although~all three RNGs had similar values.
+The~32-bit LFSR had the largest sample standard deviation, indicating the greatest fluctuation in the min-entropy estimates across different test samples.
+We note that the NIST SP800-90 series recommends min-entropy per bit of at least $1 - 2^{-32}$ for an RNG to be considered to have full entropy~\cite{buller2022discussion}.
+This value is significantly higher than any values that we observed.
+However, some of the NIST min-entropy estimator tests are known to produce significant underestimates~\cite{zhu2017analysis}, which potentially explains the large disparity between our estimates and the NIST requirement.
+Moreover, in~our case, underestimates are not problematic, since we desire a lower bound on the min-entropy of the RNG's~output.

-\section{A Variety of Post-processing Methods}
+\section{A Variety of Post-Processing~Methods}